Silvergate Capital Corporation (SI) Shares Down Despite Recent Market Volatility

 Conclusion

-In summary, Silvergate Capital Corporation (SI) has had a bad performance as of late.
-Analysts have bearish opinions on the stock, with some viewing it as a “sell” and others as a “hold”.
+In a nutshell, Silvergate Capital Corporation (SI) has experienced a bad performance in recent times.
+The stock has received mixed “sell” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.